 Although the Penn Glee Club stepped out of the formal lines of choral performance in 1928, performing its first fully staged production, Hades, Inc., written by then-director H. Alexander Matthews, it wasn’t until 1970 that theatrical showmanship became standard fare.
-As a cappella music declined during the 1960s, Bruce Montgomery helped shape what has come to be known as the “Penn Glee Club Spring Show,” a fully-staged, Broadway-style production, highlighting fine male choral singing, clever plots and dialogue, dancing, irrepressible humor, colorful sets and costumes, and a talented band.
-Equally important to the Club’s success are its female members, who were first accepted as members in the 1980s.
-While the Club’s fine male choral singing continues as the foundation, the Band and Technical Staff have enhanced the overall product enormously.
+As a cappella music declined during the 1960s, Bruce Montgomery helped shape what has come to be known as the “Penn Glee Club Spring Show,” a fully-staged, Broadway-style production, highlighting fine choral singing, clever plots and dialogue, dancing, irrepressible humor, colorful sets and costumes, and a talented band.
+Equally important to the Club’s success are its technical members.
+While the Club’s fine choral singing continues as the foundation, the Band and Technical Staff have enhanced the overall product enormously.

 The Penn Glee Club has toured internationally since 1959 and has traveled to nearly all 50 states in the United States and more than 40 nations and territories on five continents.
 Since its first performance at the White House for President Calvin Coolidge in 1926, the Club has sung for numerous heads of state and world leaders.
 One of the highlights of 1989 was the Club’s performance at the estate of Philadelphia entrepreneur Edward J. Piszek for Polish President Lech Walesa, who had recently traveled to the United States from behind the Iron Curtain.
 In 1990, the Club arrived in Budapest, Hungary, on the very day of the inauguration of President Arpad Goncz, Hungary’s first democratically elected president in 42 years.
 In 1999, several prominent Japanese executives sponsored a tour to Guam and Japan, the Club’s first tour of the Asian Pacific.
 Five years later, in 2004, the Club returned to Asia, this time touring China, Hong Kong, Taiwan, and Singapore.
 And in 2012, to commemorate its 150th anniversary year, the Club embarked on its first joint PGC-GCGC tour, cruising to Bermuda.